department-of-veterans-affairs/vets-website/src/applications/caregivers/README.md

 ### Where is the data goin?

-The data is going to a system called CARMA.
+The data is going to a system called CARMA (Caregiver Record Management Application).

 ### VA Forms